 biophilic design room-by-room: the dining area

-a changing space
+a convivial and flexible space

 Sharing a meal is an activity that inherently connects to the idea of gathering.
 From a design perspective, this translates into a welcoming atmosphere and an inviting space.

 Despite its very specific name, the dining area is often a multi-functional space in the home.
 Work, crafts, and homework often take place at the dining table, calling for a flexible space that’s able to adapt.

 Similar to kitchens, dining areas are occasions to engage the senses through the experience of food.
 Rich natural materials continue the sensory experience in the space, as much as scents, sounds, and flavours.